AK11dark/468Proj/README.md

 🔁 test_forward_secrecy: Performs two key exchanges in a row and verifies the derived session keys are different.

 10. Security Failures and Errors

+POSSIBLE ISSUES:
+If you get an error such as [Python File Server] Server already running.
+Continuing with client mode only. you need to kill whatever is on port 5003 if python, and kill whatever is on port 5001 if ruby

 ❌ test_mutual_auth_failure_tampered_signature: Prints a clear error when signature verification fails.